After the

 like a mess.
 There is thankfully an extended cut of the film called the “Ultimate Edition”, which definitely

-streamlines this movie in a more coherent manner, but weather or not it can
+streamlines this movie in a more coherent manner, but whether or not it can

 pass as “good” is still up for debate.

-Let’s first look at Batman, as he was one
+Let’s first look at Batman, who's arguably the darkest,

 and most dangerous Batman we’ve ever seen in a movie thus far.
-He has no moral code, he kills people without
+This time around he has no moral code, he kills people without

 brands his victims, which we later learn is an invitation for other prisoners